Intuity/intuity.github.io/content/post/bet-the-compute-farm/index.md

     <img src="opentitan_runtime.png" width="70%" />
 </div>

+### Cost Considerations

-Say that our target is to run this test suite in under an hour and assuming that these jobs all follow our rule of thumb (1 CPU core and 4 GB RAM per simulation) then, using a [simple bin packing algorithm](./packing.py), we'll need 179 cores and 716 GB of RAM.
+If we want to run this test suite in under an hour (assuming that all jobs follow our rule of thumb of 1 CPU core and 4 GB RAM per simulation) then, using a [simple bin packing algorithm](./packing.py), we'll need 179 cores  and 716 GB of RAM.
 If we have a team of 10 engineers, then with regular PRs and overnight testing it would not be unreasonable to assume we'll need this capacity almost constantly.

 So how much would this cost us in the cloud, opting towards fewer large machines so that we can also use them for our other jobs such as synthesis.
 Each box here is provisioned as 32 vCPU, 128 GB RAM, with 1 TB storage, located in a London data center to comply with various export controls:

- * Google Cloud - $1,355/month or $661/month with a 3 year commitment (machine
+ * **Google Cloud:** $1,355/month or $661/month with a 3 year commitment (machine
    configuration `n4-standard-32`);
- * AWS - $1,037/month or $603/month with a 3 year commitment (machine configuration
+ * **AWS:** $1,037/month or $603/month with a 3 year commitment (machine configuration
    `m6g.8xlarge` with shared instance tenancy).

 So we'll need 6 of these instances for our theoretical compute load, running a